WHAT IS DOMESTIC ABUSE???

-If you are suffering any kind of abuse within the family, from a partner or an ex-partner this is called domestic violence.
-Domestic violence includes a range of abusive behaviours to include:
+If you are suffering any kind of abuse within the family, maybe from a partner or an ex-partner, a relative, this is called domestic abuse.
+Domestic abuse includes a range of abusive behaviours, some of which might be:

 These types of behaviours can be by more than one person.

 If you are at risk there is help out there so please dial 999 if you are in immediate danger.

 If you are living in fear and engulfed in the secrecy sometimes involved in domestic violence, you are not alone.
 If you need support and someone to talk to, you can explore your own exit strategy with someone at the Hillingdon Women's Centre or telephone us on 01895 259578.

 The Hillingdon Women Centre will be here to listen and support you emotionally.
 We can help you explore your options, plan how to keep yourself safe and identify where you might be able to find a safe space away from the violence.
 The decision to stay or to leave is your choice but we can help you to explore your options.
 Our professional legal team can help you explore your legal rights and what you might be able to do legally to stop the violence.

 remember.... you don’t have to suffer in silence